Yulwenty/WeatherApi/README.md

 There are 2 applications:
-1.Web Api
+1. Web Api
-2.Web app to consume web Api
+2. Web app to consume web Api

 This solution is REST api.
 Created with below technologies:
-1.N-Tier Architecture
+1. N-Tier Architecture
-2.Framework .Net Core 3.1
+2. Framework .Net Core 3.1
-3.Authentication: API Key
+3. Authentication: API Key
-4.Auto Mapper
+4. Auto Mapper
-5.Serilog for logging
+5. Serilog for logging
-6.NUnit for Unit Test
+6. NUnit for Unit Test
-7.Mock
+7. Mock

-Steps to run:
+**Steps to run:**
 1.Build and Run this solution using “WeatherApi” Profiles.
 It will open https://localhost:5001.
 Swagger page will automatically shown.
 ApiKey is NpGx1qn-32pNgwT-stBmK19-weCOP-kPBcx90 .